-As of January 31, 2023, 2022 and 2021 there are \$4.6 million, \$4.6 million, and \$5.3 million, respectively of unrecognized tax benefits that, if recognized, would favorably affect the Company's annual effective tax rate.
+As of January 31, 2024, 2023 and 2022 there are \$1.7 million, \$4.6 million, and \$4.6 million, respectively of unrecognized tax benefits that, if recognized, would favorably affect the Company's annual effective tax rate.

 The Company recognizes interest and penalties related to unrecognized tax benefits in its provision for income taxes.
-During the years ended January 31, 2023, the Company recognized a net benefit of \$0.3 million related to interest and penalties.
-For the years ended January 31, 2022 and 2021, the Company recognized a net provision related to interest and penalties of approximately \$0.6 million and \$1.0 million, respectively.
+During the years ended January 31, 2024, the Company recognized a net benefit of \$1.5 million related to interest and penalties.
+For the year ended January 31, 2023 and 2022, the Company recognized a net provision related to interest and penalties of approximately \$0.3 million and \$0.6 million, respectively.

-It is reasonably possible that the Company may recognize a tax benefit of approximately \$4.6 million within the next 12 months regarding the deductibility of a portion of its credit portfolio due to the lapse of the applicable statute of limitations.
-That recognition would result in a decrease of the Company's unrecognized tax benefit of \$4.6 million.
+It is reasonably possible that the Company may recognize a tax benefit of approximately \$0.8 million within the next 12 months regarding the deductibility of compensation due to the lapse of the applicable statute of limitations.
+That recognition would result in a decrease of the Company's unrecognized tax benefit of \$0.8 million.

-8. Leases
+9. Leases

-We lease most of our current store locations and certain of our facilities and operating equipment under operating leases.
-The fixed, non-cancelable terms of our real estate leases are generally five years to fifteen years and generally include renewal options that allow us to extend the term beyond the initial non-cancelable term.
+We lease most of our corporate store locations and our facilities and operating equipment under operating leases.
+In some cases we hold the lease for our dealer locations and lease back to the dealer.
+The fixed, non-cancelable terms of our real estate leases are generally five to fifteen years and generally include renewal options that allow us to extend the term beyond the initial non-cancelable term.
 However, prior to the expiration of the existing contract, the Company will typically renegotiate any lease contracts as opposed to continuing in the current lease under the renewal terms.
 As such, the lease renewal options are not recognized as part of the right-of-use assets and liabilities.
 Most of the real estate leases require payment of real estate taxes, insurance and certain common area maintenance costs in addition to future minimum lease payments.
-Equipment leases generally provide for initial lease terms of three years to five years and provide for a purchase right at the end of the lease term at the then fair market value of the equipment.
+Equipment leases generally provide for initial lease terms of three to five years and provide for a purchase right at the end of the lease term at the then fair market value of the equipment.